anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 (RCL 'Proper 29'.)

+Year A

+* **Ephesians 1.15-23** says that God has put all things under Christ's feet.
+* **Matthew 25.31-46** concludes the series in Matthew (continuing without a gap), and is about the 'Son of Man' on his throne separating the 'sheep' from the 'goats'. **Ezekiel 34.11-16, 20-24** is about God's care for his sheep: 'I will judge between sheep and sheep'. **Psalm 95.1-7** (EV: 1-7a) says, 'we are the people of his pasture and the sheep of his hand'.

 Year C

 * **Jeremiah 23.1-6** says that God will raise up 'a righteous Branch, and he shall reign as king'.